 Of course if you pay due attention to all your main activities in Quadrant 2 they all have equal priority and you can choose which activity to perform at you convenience.
 But if you spend on an activity less time that it deserves the priority of this activity becomes higher than normal because the neglected activity sooner or later will course crisis or even catastrophe.
 The more the activity is neglected the higher is its priority.
-So to determine the priority of the activity in our main set (quadrant 2) we should first decide how much we should spend for the activity, how frequently we should do it and than every day compare our decision with actual time spending.
+So to determine the priority of the activity in our main set (quadrant 2) we should first decide how much we should spend for the activity, how frequently we should do it and after that every day compare our decision with actual time spending.
 I call it dynamic time management.

 One solution is to hire a time management expert, which will monitor your time for you and help you to form corresponding good habits.
 This may be the best solution if you are able to hire really good expert for long time (up to a year) and from time to time hire her/him again for several weeks to keep your good habits alive.

 Another solution is to spend five minutes every day with computer program Activities and Priorities.
 It also will help you to form these good habits and keep them alive.
 At least it helped me because initially I made it for myself being in a crisis situation.
 Activities and Priorities will show priorities of your main activities and reminds about dangerously neglected activities.
-The cost of Activities and Priorities is either nothing (for three activities) or $29.95.

 Either you rely on habits formed by a time manager expert or on Activities and Priorities you should determine how much time you should spend for an activity to prevent crisis and how long you can relatively safely neglect the activity.
 As usual the answer depends on activity and you should decide yourself.
 However some general considerations and approximate figures do exist.